ABBYY-Web-Development/Junior-Frontend-Task/README.md

 Choose any **free** [blog UI kit](https://www.figma.com/community/search?resource_type=mixed&sort_by=relevancy&query=blog&editor_type=figma&price=free&creators=all) and include the link to it in your README file.

+**Do not use CSS/JS UI libraries** (e.g., Bootstrap, Material UI, Tailwind).
+The styling should be implemented using SCSS from scratch.

 ### 🔹 Requirements

 #### **Page Layout**
 ✅ Implement a **responsive** blog post listing page.
 ✅ Use **SCSS** for styling.
+✅ Do not use CSS/JS UI libraries.
 ✅ Use a **grid-based** layout that adapts to different screen sizes.
 ✅ Ensure accessibility (e.g., semantic HTML, proper use of alt attributes for images).
 ✅ Use a **mobile-first approach** in your styles.